Carroll legislators vowed yesterday to fight the governor's decision to move a $53 million police training center from the county.

 Ultimately, the decision to fund a different site rests with the state Board of Public Works, a three-member board that includes the governor, Treasurer Richard N. Dixon and Comptroller William Donald Schaefer.

-The center, which was planned 10 years ago when Schaefer was governor and Dixon was a Carroll delegate, has long been favored by both.
+The center, planned 10 years ago when Schaefer was governor and Dixon was a Carroll delegate, has long been favored by both.

 "That support could be used as leverage at this point in the process," said Del.
 Joseph M. Getty, a Manchester Republican.